+Getting to Know What a QR Code IsThe QR code has many uses – it originate from Japan, designed back in 1994 so Japanese car manufacturers could track automobile parts.
+They’re basically an extension of the typical barcodes we’ve been using since the mid-1970s, which can be found from everyday supermarket groceries to humongous container shipments.
+Companies have utilised it to gain an advantage over competitors, proving that its reach goes beyond the web of the Internet.
+However, they greatly differ from their forefathers because they have a lot more to offer.
 The reason why QR codes are seen almost everywhere (on websites, on t-shirts, on billboards, etc.) is due to their capability to store (as well as digitally present) more data.
 They can present text, URL links, and geographical coordinates.
 Doing a quick scan using a smartphone equipped with a QR code reader, makes it possible for individuals to easily acquire the details found inside the codes.

 QR Code ApplicationsThere are many QR code uses available for everyone, provided by the businesses that utilise them.
 Printing companies then began to study about QR codes and how to incorporate them into projects that clients requested, as a response to their needs.
 More often than not, most businesses use these codes for…

-- discount codes • linking to a Google Maps coordinate
+- linking to a Google Maps coordinate

-- linking to an app store download • serving as a business card
+- serving as a business card

 - being a website’s “contact us,” info